How Did The Elevator Impact The Growth Of Cities?

 The Invention and Evolution of the Elevator

 The first modern elevator, invented by Elisha Otis in 1852, introduced a safety brake that prevented the elevator from plummeting if the hoisting cable failed.
 This innovation made elevators safe for public use and opened up new possibilities for building design.
 Initially, elevators were powered by steam and used mainly in industrial settings like factories and mines.
 It wasn’t until the development of electric-powered elevators that their use became widespread in commercial and residential buildings.
+Hub Elevator, as a leading passenger lift installation company in Pakistan, carries on this legacy with modern innovations that prioritize both safety and efficiency in every installation.

 Vertical Growth and Urban Expansion